inversify/InversifyJS/README.md

 ## About
 InversifyJS is a lightweight (4KB) inversion of control (IoC) container for TypeScript and JavaScript apps.
-A IoC container uses a class constructor to identify and inject its dependencies.
+An IoC container uses a class constructor to identify and inject its dependencies.
-InversifyJS has a friendly API and encourage the usage of the best OOP and IoC practices.
+InversifyJS has a friendly API and encourages the usage of the best OOP and IoC practices.

 ## Motivation
 JavaScript now supports object oriented (OO) programming with class based inheritance.
 These features are great but the truth is that they are also